Hiking in Parnitha Mountain

 Mpafi diner

 Mpafi gets very busy during the weekends and it is a self-service facility.
-After doing my rounds in the refuge, I was soon heading back taking the same path towards the Casino.
+After doing my rounds in the refuge, I was soon heading back taking the same trail towards the Casino.

 Hiking Gear for Parnitha Mountain